 I call it simulated immersion, which means the practice of building your own 'simulated' total immersion situations.
 The best way to achieve fluency is to live in a country and totally immerse yourself in the culture and language.
 But simulated immersion is probably the next best thing!

-Then of course, to become fluent in a language you must practise, practise, practise by speaking, speaking, speaking.200 Words a Day!
-Tools to help you Become Fluent with Accelerated Learning
+Then of course, to become fluent in a language you must practise, practise, practise by speaking, speaking, speaking.

 But in the meantime get yourself a stack of DVD's in your target language, grab your dictionary, a pen and a pad of paper and start watching foreign language movies, and develop your own simulated immersion environment to help yourself become fluent.